ucsb-cs148-f21/project-t02-clubrush/team/LEARNING.md

 # Morgan
 I will commit to working through a tutorial on basic HTML on week 3 and learning how to work with Next.js during week 4.

+# Robert
+I will lookup tutorials on basic React, HTML, Next.js these next 2 weeks